-i.
 Identify recognized standards, comparisons, and sources used to develop the estimated cost ii.
-Identify the year and month on which the estimates are made and the inflation factors used The estimate for the proposed project was prepared in 2013 and reflects potential adjustments to a 2014 mid-point of construction.
+Identify the year and month on which the estimates are made and the inflation factors used

 The estimated probable costs of the project were developed based on analysis of construction cost data from similar arena projects and unit cost takeoffs of materials by professional consultants.